achalneupane/Risk_prediction_cardiomyopathy/README.txt

 # Cardiomyopathy Risk Prediction in Childhood Cancer Survivors

-his repository contains R scripts and supporting files for reproducing the statistical analyses and visualizations presented in our publication: [Predicting the 10-year risk of cardiomyopathy](https://www.sciencedirect.com/science/article/pii/S0923753425007689)
+This repository contains R scripts and supporting files for reproducing the statistical analyses and visualizations presented in our publication: [Predicting the 10-year risk of cardiomyopathy](https://www.sciencedirect.com/science/article/pii/S0923753425007689)

-**Citation:**

-> K. Petrykey, Y. Chen, A. Neupane, J.N.
-French, H. Wang, H. Xiang, S.B.
-Dixon, C. Vukadinovich, C. Im, M.J.
-Ehrhardt, D.A.
-Mulrooney, N. Sharafeldin, X. Wang, R.M.
-Howell, J.L.
-Jefferies, P.W.
-Burridge, K.C.
-Oeffinger, M.M.
-Gramatges, S. Bhatia, L.L.
-Robison, K.K.
-Ness, M.M.
-Hudson, E.J.
-Chow, G.T.
-Armstrong, Y. Yasui, Y. Sapkota. *Predicting the 10-year risk of cardiomyopathy in long-term survivors of childhood cancer*, Annals of Oncology, 2025.

 ## Overview